ibm-cloud-docs/BlockStorage/faqs.md

 To see the new expanded LUN size, you need to configure your existing {{site.data.keyword.blockstorageshort}} disk on the server.
 Check your operating system documentation for steps.

-## Why do I see two disks in Disk Management when adding a single storage device?
+## Why do I see two disks in Disk Management when I add a single storage device?
 {: #add-mpio}
 {: faq}

 Seeing two disks in Disk Management can occur if MPIO is not installed or is disabled for ISCSI.
 To verify the MPIO configuration, refer to the steps for [Verifying MPIO configuration for Linux](/docs/BlockStorage?topic=BlockStorage-mountingLinux#verifyMPIOLinux) or [Verifying whether MPIO is configured correctly in Windows Operating systems](/docs/BlockStorage?topic=BlockStorage-mountingWindows#verifyMPIOWindows).

-## How do I re-connect storage after a chassis swap?
+## How do I reconnect storage after a chassis swap?
 {: #chassis-swap}
 {: faq}